Joey Gallo Player Props: Twins vs. Mariners

-The Minnesota Twins and Joey Gallo (.360 slugging percentage over his past 10 games, including two homers), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Thursday at 3:40 PM ET.
+The Minnesota Twins, including Joey Gallo (.207 on-base percentage in past 10 games, 87 points below season-long percentage), take on starter Luis Castillo and the Seattle Mariners at Target Field, Monday at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mariners.
+He had a hitless showing in his last game (0-for-1) against the White Sox.

 Joey Gallo Game Info & Props vs. the Mariners